ikramnaser/NLP-darija/README.md

 ## the project
+Merhaba!!
 Welcome to the NLP-Darija project in which I delve into exploring existing natural language processing techniques tailored for Moroccan Darija, a low-resource language with its unique linguistic challenges in order to perform Moroccan Darija to English Machine Translation.
 I compare and evaluate the performance of LLMs (GPT-4 and Claude) for sentence level translation, idiomatic expressions and for POS tagging and dependency parsing implementation on code-switched text.

-### Why the project is useful
 This repository serves as a statement to highlight the significant gaps that remain in the NLP community's efforts to support low-resource languages, particularly those that exist in both standardized and non-standardized scripts like Arabizi.
+In this work I presented the unique challenges and linguistic phenomena inherent to Moroccan Arabic (Darija) and its implications for NLP tasks.
+By examining large language models through various prompting techniques, I have demonstrated the difficulties posed by Darija's non-standardized orthography, morphological complexity, and heavy influence from languages like Amazigh, French, and Modern Standard Arabic.
+Additionally, phenomena such as phonetic substitutions using numbers, code-switching, and idiomatic expressions have been shown to further exacerbate translation and analysis complexities for current models.

+Through evaluations that combine automatic and human assessments it was possible to indicate that both GPT-4o and Claude are  aligned with reference translations, but they fail to capture nuances such as idiomatic and sarcastic intent.
+Furthermore, this study underscores the need for tailored tools and datasets that can address Darija's  use in informal settings, including Arabizi.
+Future work must prioritize the development of dedicated frameworks, culturally-aware idiomatic translations, and enhanced multilingual models that include low-resource varieties like Darija.